devitocodes/devitocodes.github.io/publications.md

 list by submitting a pull request to the [Devito website repository](https://github.com/devitocodes/devitocodes.github.io).

+If you are the Julia user, the [https://slim.gatech.edu](https://slim.gatech.edu) team (the developers of [JUDI](https://github.com/slimgroup/JUDI.jl)) also has links to the GitHub repo's with the corresponding software for all their publications.

 If you are writing a paper, [please remember to cite Devito](/citing).
 Also, tag
 @devitocodes on twitter for a retweet!